Check into a run step

 Complete a run step

-When fields are filled, build requirements installed, and any sign-off fields approved:
+When fields are filled, build requirements installed, and any sign-off fields approved:- Check in to the run step, then click Complete.

 - ION records who completed the run step and when, checks you out, and updates the run step status to Complete.